AHCCCS News & Updates

 and complex opportunities with respect to the future of their Medicaid programs.

-With these opportunities in mind, Governor Brewer signed into law the AHCCCS Restoration
+With these opportunities in mind, the Medicaid Restoration

-Plan which restores coverage to Childless Adults and provides coverage
+Plan restores coverage to Childless Adults and provides coverage

 for those between 100-133% of the Federal Poverty Level, beginning January 1, 2014.